-Our independent certified public accountant has added an emphasis paragraph to its report on our financial statements for the year ended February 28, 2015 regarding our ability to continue as a going concern.
-Key to this determination is our lack of any historical revenues and its accumulated loss of \$2,259,311 since inception.
-Management plans to try to fund our company primarily through the raising of capital through the sale of our equity securities, a farm in transaction or the sale of ownership in our Australia subsidiary, although there can be no assurance of success in this regard.
-There can be no assurance that we will be successful in achieving this objective, becoming profitable, or continuing our business without either a temporary interruption or a permanent cessation.
+Our independent certified public accountant has added an emphasis paragraph to its report on our financial statements for the year ended February 29, 2016 regarding our ability to continue as a going concern.
+Key to this determination is our lack of any historical revenues and its accumulated loss of \$2,543,592 since inception.
+In May 2016, we secured \$3.5 million in funding through a convertible debenture sale.
+We have an additional \$1.5 million in convertible debentures that we are seeking to sell for short-term funding.
+Moreover, the purchaser of the \$3.5 million convertible debentures has a right of first offer through the end of June 2017 to invest an additional \$20.0 million in our company.
+There can be no assurance that we will be successful in securing any additional funding through the preceding arrangements or otherwise, becoming profitable, or continuing our business without either a temporary interruption or a permanent cessation.

-IF WE GROW OUR BUSINESS AS PLANNED, WE MAY NOT BE ABLE TO MANAGE PROPERLY OUR GROWTH, AND WE EXPECT OPERATING EXPENSES TO INCREASE, WHICH MAY IMPEDE OUR ABILITY TO ACHIEVE PROFITABILITY.
+IF WE GROW OUR BUSINESS AS PLANNED, WE MAY NOT BE ABLE TO MANAGE PROPERLY OUR GROWTH, AND WE EXPECT OPERATING EXPENSES TO INCREASE.

+WHICH MAY IMPEDE OUR ABILITY TO ACHIEVE PROFITABILITY.